There are three report formats available: Tabular, Summary, and Matrix. Tabular is the default format.

 picklist, select Priority.

-- Turn off Detail Rows to see just the totals for each priority level.
+- Turn off Detail Rows at the bottom of the preview page to see just the totals for each priority level.

 - Save the report as Open Cases for All Time, and accept the auto-generated unique name.